bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 ##       1   15850   49650   53140   72300  362500
 ```

 In this situation it is important to centre and scale each predictor.
 A predictor variable is centered by subtracting the mean of the predictor from each value.
 To scale a predictor variable, each value is divided by its standard deviation.
 After centring and scaling the predictor variable has a mean of 0 and a standard deviation of 1.
-Centring and scaling will be peformed within the cross-validation process.

-#### Resolving skewness
+#### Skewness
 Many of the predictors in the segmentation data set exhibit skewness, _i.e._ the distribution of their values is asymmetric, for example:

 ```r